Lightspeed-backed WorkOS launches to help startup services become enterprise-ready – TechCrunch

 Becoming enterprise-ready means meeting the same compliance requirements that IT administrators need to adhere to, something that can obviously be an issue for a small startup that’s light on resources.
 On the security side, Grinich says that WorkOS is currently in its SOC-2 Type 2 observation period and should receive certification in Q2 of this year.

 These are uncertain times to be a startup launching publicly, but Grinich’s description of his company as a “highway onramp to get into [enterprise] ecosystems,” seems apt for startups seeking to quickly build out new revenue streams.
-Right now, WorkOS operates across a few pricing structures with a free tier that brings users single sign-on support as well as a $99/mo developer tier and $499/mo corporate tiers that scale up WorkOS’s offered functionality substantially.
+Right now, WorkOS operates across a few pricing structures, with a free tier that brings users single sign-on support, as well as a $99/mo developer tier and $499/mo corporate tier that scale up WorkOS’s offered functionality substantially.

-First Round, SV Angel, Abstract Ventures, Tuesday Ventures and Work Life Ventures are also backers.
+First Round, SV Angel, Abstract Ventures, Tuesday Capital and Work Life Ventures are also backers.